luna404/HeRAMS-UserManual/UserGuide_en.md

 ## 2. Explore Data

 ### Worldview
 Upon login in, you should see a world map.
-Each blue dot on the map represent a single HeRAMS project.
-For more information on how to access a single project, see the sections below describing the [Details view](#detail-view) and the project [Dashboard](#dashboard).
+Each blue dot on the map represents a single HeRAMS project.
 On the right you see the navigation pane listing all available projects.
 In addition, a brief summary on the number of herams projects, contributros and health facilities is shwon on the buttom left corner.
+For more information on how to access individual projects, consult the [Project Summary](#project-summary) [Dashboard](#dashboard) sections.
 <p align="center">
 	<img src="https://github.com/luna404/HeRAMS-UserManual/blob/master/media/images/HeRAMS_worldview.png" alt="HeRAMS Worldview" height="300"></img>
 </p>